 Finding the time to get a workout in can be so hard most days.

-As we continue to navigate through this pandemic, many are back to teaching their kids virtually, they’re working from home at the same time, or maybe even have been sick and aren’t well enough yet to exercise.
+As we continue to navigate through this pandemic, some people are back to teaching their kids virtually, they’re working from home at the same time, or maybe even have been sick and aren’t well enough yet to exercise.

 There are a ton of reasons that might be getting in the way, and that’s why with the limited free time we have, it’s always nice to feel like we’re using and investing that time wisely.